 venture into the Narrows if the forecast danger from flash floods (updated daily and available

-there are other excellent hikes in Zion, including the airy route to Angels Landing
+there are other excellent hikes in Zion, including the West Rim trail, which,

 3) Highline trail to the Grinnell Glacier Overlook, Glacier National Park